Hemp Oil vs CBD Oil for Dogs

 CBD oil is also made from the Cannabis sativa plant or “industrial hemp.”
 However, unlike hemp oil, CBD is a component found in strains of hemp that are specifically extracted through various methods from the leaves and flowers of the cannabis plant.

-CBD not only lacks these worrisome side effects, again, it does not lead to any “high” as it is also extracted from the hemp plant, which contains no more than trace (0.3% or less) amounts of THC.
+CBD not only lacks the psychoactive properties of THC, it is also extracted from the hemp plant, which contains no more than trace (0.3% or less) amounts of THC.

 What’s Right for Your Dog: Hemp Oil vs CBD Oil

-While both hemp seed oil and CBD come from the cannabis plant, they have very different benefits.
+While both hemp seed oil and CBD come from the cannabis plant, they have very different profiles.
 If you are looking to support your dog nutritionally and ensure they’re getting enough essential fatty acids, then hemp oil might be the right supplement.
-Long-term research has found that essential fatty acids may help reduce the risk of heart disease, improve joint lubrication and decrease pain, and help support general health.
+Essential fatty acids may help support general health and are a common component of pet nutrition.

 Hemp Oil + CBD Oil: A Winning Combination